What is PLAR?

 - Identify possible courses for PLAR

 - Receive approval from the department head or director to pursue PLAR

 - Gather evidence on your past experiences and accomplishments

 - Prove your learning through a variety of means including practical demonstrations, interviews, portfolio development and/or formal examination

 How can I identify potential courses for PLAR?

 The first step is to identify the academic program you intend to complete.
-You can see required courses and any preferred electives by viewing the individual program through the Program Index.
 While your skills, knowledge and abilities may reflect different courses than your program requires or accepts, you will need to focus on program requirements to create an initial list of potential courses for PLAR.
 You can then do an initial self-assessment and review course outlines to guage whether you could meet learning outcomes of individual courses.
 To see more information on initial PLAR steps please see the Student PLAR Steps.

 What type of credit can I receive through PLAR?

 Is there a way to get "general" PLAR credit rather than credit for specific courses?

 What is the difference between transfer credit and PLAR credit?

 Transfer credit is given based on successful completion of studies at a post-secondary institution.
 In order to grant transfer credit, UFV evaluates the academic standards of Canadian or international post-secondary institutions and the learning outcomes of courses and programs.
 Please refer to the Office of the Registrar for further information.
 To determine whether a BC course or program may be transferable to UFV please refer to the BC Transfer Guide.